AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

             self.LeftRotate(Subtree)
 ```

-This insert function first fully impliments the previously investigated recrusive insert.
+This insert function first fully implements the previously investigated recursive insert.
 Hence, the insertion component is effectively done once the ValueToInsert is set as a suitable node's left or right child.
 Then, the function updates the node's height and its balance factor.
 After this, it checks for the four scenarios that were discussed above and carries out rotations as necessary.
 After carrying out the necessary checks and rotations, the function is complete, and the call-stack is popped.
 Hence, execution is resumed on the node's parent to again carry out the necessary checks and rotations.
 In this manner, the height of every node traversed is updated, their balance factor is checked, and the necessary rotations are carried out to ensure that the binary search tree remains balanced.

 ### AVL tree in action

-Now that the insert function is implimented, utility of the AVL tree can be investigated using the below printTree() function obtained from scouring the internet.
+Finally, now that the insert function is implemented, utility of the AVL tree can be investigated using the below printTree() function obtained from the internet:

 ```python
 def printTree(node:Node, level=0):